jasminedevv/linkwire/README.md

 `python3 manage.py migrate`

 `python3 manage.py runserver`
-- go to localhost:8000 in your browser (there is currently no home page but try /accounts and /admin)
+- go to localhost:8000

+## To do list:
+- Add the frontend functionality with Ajax
+- Deploy to Heroku

-## Future Plans
+### Future Plans
-Make it a React Native app
+- Make it a React Native app